phdepaula/Order-Management-Microservice/README.md

 docker network create puc-microservice
 ```

-Additionally, some routes access the online-store microservice, make sure it is active.
+Additionally, some routes access the online-store-microservice, make sure it is active.
 For more information on its creation, access its [repository](https://github.com/phdepaula/Online-Store-Microservice).

 ## ▶️ How to run